Which class was easier for you in high school: trigonometry or gym?

 Our first language is a crucial lifeline in a world where we’re totally dependent on others; it’s in our best interest to learn to say “I’m hungry,” for example.
 So you can understand why it’s easier for a baby to pick up his or her first language than it is for you to memorize all the concepts in a trigonometry textbook.

 But we’re not babies anymore.
 How can we harness the tools of early language acquisition to learn new languages as adults?
+How can we learn a new language the way we learned our first language?
 Below, let’s look at some key techniques.

 Seeing Ourselves in Others